cloudera/flink-tutorials/flink-secure-tutorial/README.md

 6. Check the application logs and HDFS output folder to verify that messages arrive as expected.

 ### job.properties
-As you can see, the number of security related configuration options with various Flink connectors can get complicated pretty quickly.
+As you can see, the number of security related configuration options can make our `flink run` command fairly complicated pretty quickly.

 ```shell
 flink run -d -ynm SecureTutorial \